 Drilling more isn’t the answer, either: so-called “new oil” is just as dirty, dangerous, and expensive as ever before.
 The real solution is to use less oil.

 With the right policies, practices, and investments, we can make the United States a transportation leader—and cut projected US oil use in half.

 Increase fuel efficiency

 Improving the fuel economy of our nation’s vehicles offers the single greatest opportunity for reducing oil consumption—and federal policy provides the most powerful tool for accomplishing it.

 Learn more about improving US fuel economy >

 Fuels are changing.
 Oil is getting dirtier as more and more unconventional oil sources are exploited, while other energy sources—including electricity and sustainable biofuels—offer huge potential as clean fuels alternatives.

 Hybrid, electric, and fuel-cell technologies are increasingly common and affordable, and offer long-term solutions for US oil consumption.

 Learn more about how Half the Oil works >

-From Georgia to Oregon, states across the country are promoting clean vehicle solutions.
+From the Southeast to the Northeast to the Pacific Northwest, states across the country are promoting clean vehicle solutions.
 In California, forward-thinking electric vehicle policies, pollution standards, and clean fuel mandates have paved the way for both the federal government and other states.
 Still, more can be done, especially with freight.